2fort-cremator/ULTRAHUD-TF2/README.md

 Gurg on Steam - The Terminal backgrounds (<https://steamcommunity.com/sharedfiles/filedetails/?id=3124251709>)

 [deleted] on Reddit - The colored version of V1s head in the UK logo (<https://www.reddit.com/r/Ultrakill/comments/xd7w0u/ultrakill_logo_but_its_coloured/>)

+Tomma - WeirdcoreHUD is a source of inspiration for me.
+Also gladly let me use his HUD options as a base for the Calibration screen.

+TechnoSL - Made plenty of fixes to fonts and made colors consistent across many places.